Updated for 2023-2024

 You don’t have to be a heroic explorer, like the ocean-faring Polynesian people, to dream of traveling to Australia and nearby islands in the South Pacific.
 There are abundant reasons to visit the region, including trips that connect you with indigenous people in developing nations.
-As a volunteer or intern in this region, you can help with projects that range from teaching English to school children in Fiji, to community development and construction in New Guinea, or wildlife conservation in Australia.
+As a volunteer or intern in this region, you can help with projects that range from teaching English to school children in Fiji, to reef conservation in Australia, or public health in Samoa.

 Australasia is a region of Oceania that’s composed of Australia, New Zealand, and nearby islands in the Pacific Ocean.
 Oceania, which contains a lot of water as its name indicates, is more than 3 million square miles and more than 40 million people live here.
 The first settlers of this area arrived nearly 50,000 years ago, and are believed to be among the earliest human migrations, moving out of Africa and into Asia more than 70,000 years ago.
 Seafaring people kept moving, studying the stars and the waves and hopping from one island to the next on their massive double canoes.